-- Ensure the school or college's policies are known and used appropriately; - Ensure this policy is reviewed annually, procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this; - Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this; - Link with the local safeguarding partnership arrangements to make sure staff are aware of training opportunities and the latest local policies on safeguarding; - Link with the local safeguarding partnership arrangements to ensure the voice of the school's staff and the needs of the school pupils are reflected in the local safeguarding arrangements and priorities; and - Where children leave school ensure their child protection file is transferred to the new school or college as soon as possible.
-This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained (see also Section 9).
+- Ensure the school or college's policies are known and used appropriately; - Ensure this policy is reviewed annually (as a minimum), the procedures and implementation are updated and reviewed regularly and will work with governing bodies or proprietors regarding this; - Ensure the Child Protection Policy is available publicly and parents/carers are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this; - Link with the local children's safeguarding partnership arrangements to make sure staff are aware of any training opportunities and the latest local policies on safeguarding; - Be familiar with the Pan-Lancashire Children's Safeguarding Assurance Partnership arrangements (which replace the former LSCBs);

+- Where children leave school, ensure their child protection file is transferred to the new school or college as soon as possible.
+This will be transferred separately from the main pupil file, ensuring secure transit and a confirmation of receipt is obtained; - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school and college leadership staff; and - Understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.